Frequently Asked Questions

 Coinsurance is the percentage of costs you pay for covered health care services after meeting your deductible.
 For example, let’s say your health insurance plan allowed $100 for an office visit and your coinsurance is 15 percent.
 If you’ve paid your deductible, you will pay 15 percent of $100, or $15.
 Generally, you will pay coinsurance until meeting your plan’s out-of-pocket maximum.

 The “NYS Surcharge” you see on your bill is a tax on the hospital services that you receive.
 Under New York State’s Health Care Reform Act (HCRA), we are required to collect the surcharge and to pay it to New York State’s Department of Health.
 Some insurance carriers will pay the NY State Surcharge on your behalf, but this varies by insurance carrier.
-If your insurance carrier did not pay this tax or you do not have health care coverage, you are responsible for paying the NY State Surcharge and we are required to pay the collected surcharge to New York State.
+If your insurance carrier did not pay this tax or you do not have health care coverage, you are responsible for paying the NY State Surcharge and we are required to pay the collected Surcharge to the State.
+If you have questions about your bill, call the phone number on your billing statement.

 Billing statements are sent periodically for charges that you have not yet paid.
 Once payments have been received in full, billing statements are no longer generated.